petuum-inc/poseidon-release/docs/source/script.rst

     if __name__ == '__main__':
       tf.app.run()

-Given a config.json file, Poseidon can be executed using the above script with the command below (remember to change /path/to/mymodel_train.py):
+Given a config.json file, Poseidon can be executed using the above script with the following command (remember to change /path/to/mymodel_train.py):

 .. code:: bash